GetScatter/ScatterWebExtension/readme.md

 # Scatter

-Scatter is a browser extension that allows you to sign transactions on the EOS blockchain using your private keys from web applications without ever exposing your keys and provide personal information easily and only when you want to.
+Scatter is a browser extension that allows you to sign transactions for multiple blockchains and provide personal information to web applications without ever exposing your keys or filling out forms.

 ## Table of Contents